This page has the temple's most recent newsletters.

 There is much more information, including more graphs, on the finances page of the temple website.

-This is scheduled for Saturday the 9th of December.
+The next Steering Morning will be in February.
 Please do get in touch if you have any questions or comments about any of this, or anything else related to the temple.

 Alms Bowl Requests